fetchai/agents-aea/docs/acn-internals.md

 The aim of this document is to describe at a high-level the main implementation of the Agent Communication Network (ACN).

-## Introduction

-The ACN protocol implements transmission control over the ACN.
-The message serialization is based on
-<a href="https://developers.google.com/protocol-buffers" target="_blank">Protocol Buffers</a>.
-and the definition of the data structures involved is defined
-<a href="https://github.com/fetchai/agents-aea/blob/develop/libs/go/libp2p_node/acn/acn_message.proto" target="_blank">here</a>.
+This documentation page is structured as follows:
+TODO

 ## Messages and Data Structures

+At the foundation of the ACN there is the _ACN protocol_.
+The protocol messages and the reply structure are generated from this
+<a href="https://github.com/fetchai/agents-aea/blob/develop/libs/go/libp2p_node/protocols/acn/v1_0_0/acn.yaml" target="_blank">protocol specification</a>,
+using the <a href="../protocol-generator" target="_blank">protocol generator</a>.
+Therefore, it uses <a href="https://developers.google.com/protocol-buffers" target="_blank">Protocol Buffers</a>
+as a serialization format,
+and the definition of the data structures involved is defined in this
+<a href="https://github.com/fetchai/agents-aea/blob/develop/libs/go/libp2p_node/protocols/acn/v1_0_0/acn.proto" target="_blank">`.proto` file</a>.

+To know more about the protocol generator, refer to the relevant section of the documentation:
+<a href="../protocol-generator" target="_blank">Protocol Generator</a>.

 ### Agent Record